spy16/connote/README.md

 * Simple markdown based notes.
 * All notes are stored as files in `$HOME/.connote/<profile>`.
+* Front-matter is used for tags and other metadata.
 * Multiple profiles support for isolating notes.
 * All commands support `json`, `yaml`, `pretty` outputs.